BenLauwens/ThinkJulia.jl/docs/src/chap14.md

 ## Serialization

-A limitation of `GDBM` is that the keys and the values have to be strings or bytes.
+A limitation of `GDBM` is that the keys and the values have to be strings or byte arrays.
 If you try to use any other type, you get an error.

 The functions `serialize` and `deserialize` can help.
 They translate almost any type of object into a byte array suitable for storage in a database, and then translates byte arrays back into objects: